 Average Respiratory Therapists in the United States make around $24.68 per hour.
 This group's pay is mainly influenced by residence, followed by the specific employer and years of experience.
 The majority of workers are highly satisfied with their job.
 A strong majority report receiving medical coverage from their employers and a majority collect dental insurance.
 More than half of Respiratory Therapists (64 percent) survey participants are women.
-Respondents to the PayScale salary survey provided the data for this report.

 Job Description for Respiratory Therapist

 Respiratory therapists, or RTs, work with people who are experiencing issues with breathing and, often, cardiopulmonary issues.
 In many cases, their patients include premature infants born without fully developed lungs, as well as children and adults who suffer from problems such as cystic fibrosis, asthma, and chronic obstructive pulmonary disease (COPD).
 Generally, a respiratory therapist meets with a patient and examines them; after discussing the results of the exam with a physician, they then put together a plan of treatment for the patient.
 Often, the plan involves removing mucous from a patient’s lungs, as well as inserting a ventilation tube down the patient’s throat in order to connect it to an oxygen-delivering machine.
 Respiratory therapists working in emergency rooms also often provide care to heart attack, drowning, and shock victims.
 Respiratory therapists working in home health care often set up ventilators and other life-supporting equipment, as well as providing care takers with direction on the equipment’s use.Read More...